erizov/Professor/semester_6/lecture_38_monitoring_production/performance_profiling/README.md

 ## ATechniqueVisualization

-*Visual diagram for Performance Profiling would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagram for Capability Profiling would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises